 Explorer 147 & (for a small section at the start and finish) 146.
 Oxted, map reference TQ393529, is in Surrey, 15 km SE of Croydon.
 Westerham is in Kent.

 5 out of 10 (7 for the Long Walk, 6 for the Alternative Walk, 3 for the shorter walks).

 Much of this walk is on the wooded Greensand Ridge running parallel to and just south of the North Downs.
 At various points in the walk there are views across the valley to these downs, contrasting with far-reaching views out to the High Weald from the southern escarpment.

 The outward route is across the National Trust's Limpsfield Common, the High Chart (some of which is part of the Titsey Estate) and Squerryes Park.
 This brings you to Westerham, described by Daniel Defoe as a “neat, handsome, well-built market town”.
-Memorials in the 14thC St Mary's Church and two statues on the Green honour its most famous residents, General James Wolfe and Sir Winston Churchill.
+Memorials in St Mary's Church and two statues on the Green honour two famous residents, General James Wolfe and Sir Winston Churchill.
 Wolfe was born in the town and his childhood home, named Quebec House after his famous victory in 1759, is owned by the National Trust.
-The house is open Wed–Sun afternoons from mid-March to October; admission (2018) is £5.60.
+The house is open Wed–Sun afternoons from mid-March to October; admission is £5 (2021).

 The afternoon route starts with an attractive section up the open Darent valley and climbs onto the wooded Crockhamhill Common, from where an optional extension (see below) loops out to Churchill's family home Chartwell, also owned by the National Trust.
-The garden and restaurant are open throughout the year, but the house is only open from March to October; admission (2018) is £14.40 or £7.20 for the garden only.
+The garden and restaurant are open throughout the year, but the house is only open from March to October; admission is £20 or £14 for the garden only (2021).
 The walk crosses over the outward route at Limpsfield Chart, continues through more parts of Limpsfield Common and returns to Oxted via the village of Limpsfield, which has retained many of its historic buildings.

-This walk began as an attempt to extend the short Hurst Green to Oxted walk (2–16a) into Westerham but it has evolved into a separate walk, almost as long as the main Walk 2–16.
-It was revised in 2018 to minimise overlaps with both variations of the Book 2 walk, in the process replacing a notoriously muddy stretch in the High Chart with a much more appealing section via Ridlands Grove.
+This walk began as an attempt to extend the short Hurst Green to Oxted walk (2–16a) into Westerham but has evolved into a separate walk, almost as long as the main Walk 2–16.
+It was revised in 2018 to minimise overlaps with both its variations, in the process replacing a notoriously muddy stretch in the High Chart with a more appealing section via Ridlands Grove.
 The original start through Limpsfield has been transferred to the Oxted to Lingfield walk (#135).

 The sections of the walk around Chartwell had been revised earlier because the National Trust locked some back entrances into the estate in 2015, presumably because a few walkers were using them to avoid paying the entry fee.
 The revised version does a short loop from Crockhamhill Common to Chartwell via Mariners Hill, and drops the original Long Walk's different route back to Oxted (which still features in several other SWC walks).

 The revised walk's crossover design allows for several variations.
 Most simply, you can do a Short Circular Walk (similar in concept to Walk 2–16a) by only going out as far as Limpsfield Chart.
 A short extra loop via Moat Farm was added to this option in 2019, but you could simply turn back from the main route.

 The other variations all go via Chartwell.
 The Long Circular Walk loops out from Crockhamhill Common, taking in some fine views from Mariners Hill.
-It adds at least 3¼ km to the walk length; more if you also do the estate's Woodland Walk and/or visit the property.
+It adds at least 3¼ km to the walk length; more if you also do the NT Estate Walk and/or visit the property.

 This walk's original route to Chartwell is used here in the reverse direction to provide an Alternative Walk, looping back to Westerham.
-This is particularly useful if you spend time at Chartwell and want a shorter ending; Oxted is twice as far away.
-The structure of this option means that you could do the second half as an Alternative Circular Walk from Westerham, although this is obviously easier for car drivers.
+This would be useful if you spend time at Chartwell and want a shorter ending; Oxted is twice as far away.
+This design also means that you could do the second half as an Alternative Circular Walk from Westerham, although this is obviously easier for car drivers.

 Chartwell has a bus service on Sundays and Bank Holidays when the house is open, so you could finish the walk there on those days (details below).